WukLab/pDPM/README.md

 ## Tutorial

-All three systems are userspace programs, no special kernel modifications are needed.
-They are able to run on top of any popular Linux distributions.
-The following software packages are required:
+All systems in this repository are _userspace_ programs, and requires no special kernel modifications.
+They should be able to run on top of any popular Linux distributions with the following software packages installed:
 - libibverbs
 - memcached
 - numactl
 - C++ boost coroutine

 For hardware, each machine must have a RDMA NIC card (e.g., Mellanox CX5) and connected by a switch.
 All systems are able to run on both RoCE and Infiniband mode.

-Detailed tutorials:
+If you do not have such testbed, you can consider using [CloudLab](https://www.cloudlab.us/).

+At a high-level, the setup flows of all systems are very similar: start a server instance, then start a set of simulated passive memory instances, and finally start a set of compute instances.
+All of them leverage memcached as a centralized RDMA-metdata store.

+Clover is a vanilla development effort.
+Both pDPM-Central and pDPM-Direct build on top of a high-performance two-sided KVS called [HERD](https://github.com/efficient/rdma_bench/tree/master/herd).
+For detailed setup tutorials, please refer to the following documents:
 - [Clover](./Documentation/clover.md)
 - [Central](./Documentation/central.md)
 - [Direct](./Documentation/direct.md)

+Code was developed by [Shin-Yeh Tsai](https://www.cs.purdue.edu/homes/tsai46/) at 2018-2019 during his doctoral research at Purdue University.

 ## Contact